Contents - Click a link to skip to the section you want to read

 These berries are chock full of phytonutrients and antioxidants, so they are the perfect stress-busters for our bodies.
 It is thought that blueberries can help build our natural defences which fight off the free radicals often associated with stress.

 Blueberries are delicious little balls of goodness, so incorporating them into one of your daily meals won’t be difficult.

 Spinach is absolutely packed with nutrients that can help your stress levels and also has many other great health benefits.
 The nutrients that will keep you calm while boosting your energy levels include B vitamins, vitamin A, iron, magnesium and potassium.

 One of those B vitamins found in spinach, along with other green leafy vegetables, is folate.
 Folate helps the body produce dopamine, a compound commonly associated with pleasure that helps you remain calm.

-If you don’t like spinach, then kale is a great alternative.
+If you don’t like spinach, then kale is a great alternative (see our comprehensive guide to kale for more).
 You can use both in cooked meals, smoothies and salads.